Masking: The COVID-19 Protection Mandate

 Engineering and administrative controls, such as improving air ventilation and ensuring strict social distancing, are also ways to protect workers.
 Face masks should be used in addition to this when those measures aren’t feasible, according to OSHA guidance.

-There is evidence in a recent study which found that the use of masks and face coverings has been an effective way to reduce person-to-person spread of coronavirus.
-People are being advised to wear masks when they cannot social distance and many states are mandating it in businesses or group settings.
+There is evidence in a recent study that the use of masks and face coverings reduces person-to-person spread of coronavirus.
+People are being advised to wear masks when they cannot social distance.
+Many states are mandating it in businesses or group settings.

 If employers are confused, we can understand why.
-After saying we don’t need masks in public, the Centers for Disease Control and Prevention (CDC) changed their mind in early April and said everyone should wear a face covering when near others to prevent unknowingly spreading the disease.
+After saying we don’t need masks in public, the Centers for Disease Control and Prevention (CDC) changed their mind.
+In early April, the CDC said everyone should wear a face covering when near others to prevent unknowingly spreading the disease.
 This is especially important because some people with COVID-19 never show symptoms, the CDC said.
 “Cloth face-coverings provide an extra layer to help prevent the respiratory droplets [that spread the infection] from traveling in the air and onto other people.”

 Apart from satisfying any legal obligations, providing masks to employees and encouraging their use to prevent the spread of infection can make other workers feel more comfortable and willing to come into the workplace.